What is a Business Plan?

 3. To Better Understand Your Competition

 Creating the business plan forces you to analyze the competition.
-All companies have competition in the form of either direct or indirect competitors, and it is critical to understand your company’s competitive advantages.
-And if you don’t currently have competitive advantages, to figure out what you must do to gain them.
+All companies have competition in the form of either direct or indirect competitors, and it is critical to understand your company’s competitive advantages or unique value proposition.
+And if you don’t currently have a competitive edge, figure out what you must do to gain one.

 Finish Your Business Plan Today!